 This is a wonderful day to recall to mind and renew our baptismal vows, and to celebrate the wonderful gift God has given us.
 Invite your children's godparents to drop in and take part in the day's festivities.

+An idea is to hold open house and let the children's godparents drop in when they please....
 Bring out the baptismal gowns if you have saved them.
 Reminisce about each child's baptismal day, which is his or her rebirth in Christ.
 With godparents and family gathered in the living room, light the children's baptismal candles, or light a holy candle for each child.
 When the candles are ready, the father presents one to each child and prays as the Church did at baptism:

 You have become a new creation, and have clothed yourself in Christ.
 See in this white garment the outward sign of your Christian dignity.
 With your family and friends to help you by word and example, bring that dignity unstained into the everlasting life of heaven.